Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

-11) What is the grace period for getting CGHS card for availing treatment facility/ reimbursement for indoor treatment by pensioners immediately after retirement?
+11) What is the grace period for getting a CGHS card for availing of treatment facilities/ reimbursement for indoor treatment by pensioners immediately after retirement?

-Pensioners are permitted period of three months from the date of superannuation to obtain a CGHS pensioner Card for consideration of reimbursement for the treatment taken during grace period , subject to the condition that Application complete with all documents and requisite CGHS
+Pensioners are permitted a period of three months from the date of superannuation to obtain a CGHS pensioner Card for consideration of reimbursement for the treatment taken during the grace period, subject to the condition that the Application complete with all documents and requisite CGHS

-Subscription is submitted to the office of Additional Director during the fourth month after retirement for issue of CGHS pensioner card.
-In case , CGHS pensioner card is not made in the 4th month after retirement , no reimbursement for the expenditure incurred for treatment during grace period of three months is permissible.
+Subscription is submitted to the office of Additional Director during the fourth month after retirement for the issue of CGHS pensioner card.
+In case, CGHS pensioner card is not made in the 4th month after retirement, no reimbursement for the expenditure incurred for treatment during the grace period of three months is permissible.

-A disability certificate from Medical Board of a Government Hospital is required to be submitted in CGHS with application form to continue availing facilities for disabled dependant.
+A disability certificate from the Medical Board of a Government Hospital is required to be submitted in CGHS with the application form to continue availing facilities for disabled dependants.

 Disability means blindness, low vision, leprosy-cured, hearing impairment, locomotor disability, mental retardation, mental illness.
 For the exact definition of each disability please refer to 'The Persons with

 Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995' chapter 1, section 2a. to 2z.

 13) Are step-children allowed CGHS facilities?